draios/onprem-install-docs/6.X/6.4.1/04-advanced_configuration.md

 ### Gotchas

-Make sure that subnets have internet gateway configured and has enough ips.
+Make sure that subnets have an internet gateway configured and have a sufficient number of IP addresses.

 ## Airgapped installations